tunel-apps/tunel/README.md

 You'll see the above execute commands to interact with the launcher, and then go into an exponential backoff while waiting for a node.
-When finished, the above will launch a job with an interactive notebook and return the connection information when it's ready (not done yet).
-Generally this command will find the app.yaml under apps/slurm/jupyter in the default directory.
+When finished, the above will launch a job with an interactive notebook and return the connection information.
+Note that you should watch the error and output logs to determine when the application is ready to connect to.
+E.g., a Singularity container will likely need to be pulled, and then converted to SIF, which unfortunately isn't quick.
-Each app.yaml will define it's own launcher and other needs for running.
+When it's ready, try connecting.
+This command generally works by finding the app.yaml under apps/slurm/jupyter in the default directory, an each app.yaml will define it's own launcher and other needs for running.

 ## TODO